 Government entities, community organizations, and people often face difficulty obtaining timely and correct data about human services.
 The Human Services Data Specification facilitates the open exchange and use of human service data (often known as “community resource data”) among these stakeholders.
 To that end, this is an interchange format designed to complement – not replace – existing storage formats currently in use.

-All organizations that provide services or referrals to services, as well as entities that distribute digital human service directory information, are invited to publish their data in this format, whether they be governments at the local, state, or federal level; civic organizations; software developers; etc.
+All organizations that provide services or referrals to services, as well as entities that distribute digital human service directory information, are invited to publish their data in this format, whether they be governments at the local, regional, or national level; civic organizations; software developers; etc.

 Learn more about Open Referral at openreferral.org.